javierO33/SQL_Project_Data_Job_Analysis/README.md

 # Conclusions

 ### Insights
-1. **Top-Paying Jobs in Argentina**: The highest-paying jobs in Argentina are in the Data field, with the highest salary reaching $147,500.
+1. **Top-Paying Jobs in Argentina**: The highest-paying jobs in Argentina are in the Data field, with the highest salary reaching $222,000.
 2. **Skills for High-Paying Jobs in Argentina**: High-paying jobs require advanced knowledge of a wide range of tools related to Data Analysis, Machine Learning, and Data Science.
 3. **Most In-Demand Skills**: SQL and Python are the most in-demand skills both in Argentina and worldwide.
 These are the most valuable skills to learn in the market.
-4. **Skills with the Highest Salaries in Argentina**: Specialized skills such as GitLab and Golang in Software Development & DevOps offer the highest salaries in the Argentine job market.
+4. **Skills with the Highest Salaries in Argentina**: Programming languages such as C++ and Go offer the highest salaries in the Argentine job market.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers a high average salary, making it one of the most valuable skills to learn.
+5. **Company with the Most Job Opportunities in Argentina**: Emprego has the highest number of job postings, making it a key company to follow when searching for job opportunities.

 ### Closing Thoughts